 Wind Technician Apprenticeship Training Scheme

-Back to a more genuine renewable industry the Wind Technician Apprenticeship Training scheme is fantastic providing apprentices with the skills and theoretical understanding which will allow them to become capable craft technicians for on-shore or off-shore wind turbine sites.
-This level 3 programme will take three and a half years to complete over which time, they will benefit from a variety of learning methods.
+Back to a more genuine renewable industry, the Wind Technician Apprenticeship Training scheme is fantastic providing apprentices with the skills and theoretical understanding which will allow them to become capable craft technicians for on-shore or off-shore wind turbine sites.
+This level 3 programme will take three and a half years to complete over which time, they will benefit from various learning methods.

-The enhanced training courses are a mixture of the electrical and the control and instrumentation skills plus five bespoke courses that have been adapted for wind technicians.
+The enhanced training courses are a mixture of the electrical and the control and instrumentation skills plus five bespoke courses adapted for wind technicians.
 Each course is detailed below: